czg-sci-42ver/Graduate_Entrance_Exam/textbooks/README.md

 > mainly from 3b1b recommendation

+## searching strategy
+- not take too much time to search for formula derivation, can try prove by self
 ## note recording recommendation
 - not change pdf in case that the whole file changed and needed to reupload the file
   - can use markdown or other noting software like **Notion**